BENEFITS OF THE RESIDENCY

 The names, telephone numbers and email addresses of the two people who will be providing letters of reference.

 A CV of no more than four pages.

 Two current letters of recommendation for the residency (forwarded separately from reference).

-The Creative will be asked to place a $250 refundable security deposit prior to check-in, but otherwise will live and work rent-free for the duration of the residency.
+The creative will be required to place a $250 refundable security deposit prior to check-in, but otherwise will live and work rent-free for the duration of the residency.